khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 In order to use this mod, you need to modify the game, or to be precise, install a copy of the modified game that is ready for use, the mod framework installer will download and install it for you.

-There are currently two mod frameworks: the old and mature Forge, the young and flexible Fabric.
+There are currently four mod frameworks: the old and mature Forge (MinecraftForge), the young and flexible Fabric, more younger Quilt which splits from Fabric, and the youngest NeoForge which splits from Forge.
-The mod framework itself and mods of Fabric and Forge are not compatible with each other.
+The mod framework itself and mods for Fabric and Forge are not compatible with each other.
 Also, the same framework for different game versions are not compatible with mod files which support other game versions.

-This mod supports for both Forge and Fabric.
+This mod supports for both Forge and Fabric, it might also support the other two if there is enough demand.

-> There is a third even younger mod framework, the Quilt.
-Quilt is currently compatible with Fabric mods, for now.
-> It is still under development, so this tutorial will not give corresponding installation guide.

-I really don't know how to briefly describe the two, as time goes by, the difference between the two becomes smaller and smaller.
+> I really don't know how to briefly describe the two, as time goes by, the difference between the two becomes smaller and smaller.

-Forge is an old school framework, existed almost as long as Minecraft.
+> Forge is an old school framework, existed almost as long as Minecraft.
-Years of development have made it huge and stable, for example, its support for new game versions will be slower than Fabric, but making mod for Forge is easier.
+> Years of development have made it huge and stable, for example, its support for new game versions will be slower than Fabric, but making mod for Forge is easier.

-Fabric is a modern framework with a lightweight design, fast support for new game versions.
+> Fabric is a modern framework with a lightweight design, fast support for new game versions.
-It may require more frequent mod file upgrades (downloads and replaces) for users.
+> It may require more frequent mod file upgrades (downloads and replaces) for users.
+>

-Originally there are many famous heavy mods only on Forge, they can modify Minecraft into almost another game, developing such mods on Fabric will be more difficult.
+> Originally there are many famous heavy mods only on Forge, they can modify Minecraft into almost another game, developing such mods on Fabric will be more difficult.
-But as time passing by, many heavy mods have provided Fabric version.
+> But as time passing by, many heavy mods have provided Fabric version.
-And, there are many new good mods only provide Fabric version (some good people will port them onto Forge).
+> And, there are many new good mods only provide Fabric version (some good people will port them onto Forge).

 Which one would you choose, Forge or Fabric?
 Basically you can only choose one, and expect all the mods you want to use support that framework.
 I recommend Fabric because I have observed that most of the users of this mod use Fabric.
-However, if you want to play on a specific multiplayer server, ask the administrator in advance what framework they need the client (i.e. your local game) to install.
-By the way, the vanilla servers do not require the client to install a specified framework.
+However, if you want to play on a specific multiplayer server, ask the administrator in advance what framework they need the client (i.e. your local game) to install, the vanilla servers do not require the client to install a specified framework.

 In fact, you can keep two frameworks at the same time within the official launcher.
 But for bad historical design reason, you need to replace the contents of the `mods` folder with the corresponding mod files everytime before switching (i.e. running a game based on a different framework), which is a pain.
-Also, this does not mean that you can load mod files for one framework on another framework, as we have mentioned earlier, they are not compatible with each other.

 ### Install the Java